 In order to determine how much to carry you will want to answer two important questions:

 I will address space issues first.
-Its best to choose a pack that is soft sided to make it easiest to pack and because it is space saving.
+It’s best to choose a pack that is soft-sided to make it easiest to pack and because it is space-saving.
 After all, you might need that space for other important items.
-It is a bonus if the pack you choose is water resistant (PVC lined).
-For many years I kept my water-resistant pack on the outside of my bike, bungeed to the rear fender so that it would be easily accessed and never get buried in the saddle bag.
+It is a bonus if the pack you choose is water-resistant (PVC lined).
+For many years I kept my water-resistant pack on the outside of my bike, bungeed to the rear fender so that it would be easily accessed and never get buried in the saddlebag.
 It also saved space in my saddlebags.
 I now keep my trauma kit in my tour pack.
-If you choose to keep your supplies in a side bag you will want to keep it in the right-side saddlebag.
+If you choose to keep your supplies in a side bag you will want to keep them in the right-side saddlebag.
 This will prevent you from having your back to traffic while retrieving the bag.
-Your kit should always be the last thing you pack so that is does not get buried.
+Your kit should always be the last thing you pack so that it does not get buried.
 You should consider a bag that is a color other than black so it doesn’t get lost with all the other black bags and is easier to identify in an emergency.
 Some groups recommend using a reflective red cross on the saddlebag so people know where you keep your supplies.